-The State Government has gifted a stunning outdoor sculpture by prominent West Australian artist and Curtin graduate Anne Neil to Curtin University in recognition of the University’s 50th anniversary this year.
+The State Government has gifted a stunning outdoor sculpture by prominent West Australian artist and Curtin graduate Anne Neil to Curtin University in recognition of the University’s 50th year of innovation this year.

 Students first started studying at the Western Australian Institute of Technology (WAIT), Curtin’s predecessor institution, in 1967.

 Curtin University Vice-Chancellor Professor Deborah Terry said the University was honoured to accept the sculpture, and added that she was delighted the artist was a Curtin graduate.

 “This outstanding work was created by a prominent Curtin graduate who has been making high profile public art around Perth for many years,” Professor Terry said.